Welcome to the Career Services of Columbia College. Career Services will support Columbia College students in all their career and employment needs.

 - Host career and employment-themed workshops (networking, enhancing interviewing skills, job search techniques etc.)

-- Inviting employers from various organizations to speak with our students
+- Inviting employers from various industries to connect with students

 - Assist students in identifying their career goals through formal and informal assessments